gaperton/ionic-views/docs/optimization-guidelines.md

 Seems to be a good idea.
 Right?

 Nah, it's not!
 Surprisingly, **tests shows that the first option consumes less memory**.
 In this case, *"dayToSchedule" function's bytecode takes more memory than the preallocated "days" object (~300 vs 80 bytes)*.
-Since both the heap and the code share the same 64K memory quote, it makes the situation worse.
+Since both the heap and the code share the same 64K memory quote, replacing an object with switch statement makes the situation worse.

+## Static vs dynamic allocation

+Now let's take the `days` object from the previous example, and try to wrap its creation in a function.
+It might seem that if we delay the object creation to the moment when it will be really needed, it will help us to save some memory.

+    function getDays(){
+        return {
+            "Sunday": "No School",
+            "Monday": "Normal",
+            "Tuesday": "Normal",
+            "Wednesday": "Normal",
+            "Thursday": "Normal",
+            "Friday": "Normal",
+            "Saturday": "No School"
+        }
+    }

+Guess what?
+The code above consumes **more memory** than the statically allocated `days` object from the previous section **even if getDays() function is never called** (something like ~200 vs 80 bytes):

+As a general rule for embedded JS programming, the static resource allocation is preferable.
+Try to reduce dynamic allocation to a reasonable minimum, and assign object references with `null` as soon as you don't need them.

 ## In doubts?
 Measure.